ILLIXR/ILLIXR/docs/writing_your_plugin.md

         <!--- language: lang-makefile -->

-            include common.mk
+            include common/common.mk

 1. You must decide if your plugin should inherit the standardized [`threadloop`][12] or [`plugin`][13].

     -   If your plugin just needs to run one computation repeatedly, then your plugin class should extend [`threadloop`][12].
+Your code goes in `_p_one_iteration`, which gets called in a hot loop. `threadloop` inherits from plugin, but adds threading functionality.
+If you don't use `_p_one_iteration`, inheriting from `threadloop` is superfluous;
+            Inherit from plugin directly instead.

     -   If you need custom concurrency (more complicated than a loop), triggered concurrency (by events fired in other plugins), or no concurrency then your plugin class should extend [`plugin`][13].
+Your code goes in the `start` method.

+    - If you want to scheduled data-driven work in either case, call [`sb->schedule(...)`][14].

     - If you spin your own threads, they **must** wait for `pb->lookup_impl<Stoplight>()->wait_for_ready()` the first time they run.
 This allows the start of all threads in ILLIXR to be synchronized.

     - They **must** be joined-or-disowned at-or-before `plugin::stop()`.
 This allows ILLIXR to shutdown cleanly.

 1. Write a file called `plugin.cpp` with this body, replacing every instance of `plugin_name`: